Alfresco/docs-alfresco/content-services/latest/admin/import.md

 You can bulk import by using the user interface, or with a program.

-Alfresco Content Services web scripts are used for bulk importing.
+Content Services web scripts are used for bulk importing.
 If you choose to code the bulk import, code examples are provided to help you.
 In both cases, you can use the reference table to determine the fields and data that are required for a successful import.